 The weather is still a bit too cold these days, so you’re going to want to start noticing your car’s fluids.
 Vehicle fluids are susceptible to cold temperatures and could even end up freezing without you realizing it so it’s important that you know what’s up with your fluids at all times.
-Fluid leaks are a big deal, but knowing how to detect them is also important.
-Any kind of fluid can end up leaking from your car, especially after getting into an auto accident, so you may want to take these three tips on how to track those leaks down to heart.
-Think you may be experiencing a fluid leak?
+A fluid leak is a big deal, but knowing how to detect them is also important.
+There could be fluids leaking from your car after getting into an accident, so make sure you take these tips below.
 Here’s how to check your car to see if the issue is there.

 Think you may be experiencing a fluid leak?
 Here’s how to check your car to see if the issue is there.